-After the eruption, this new terrestrial area was occupied by vineyards that belonged to the Franciscan friars settled in the São Pedro de Alcântara convent, in São Roque do Pico village.
+After the eruption, this new terrestrial area was occupied by vineyards that belonged to the Franciscan friars settled in the São Pedro de Alcântara Convent, in São Roque do Pico village.

-In the vineyards’ interior and periphery are old paths that connected this zone to São Roque do Pico village and to Prainha de Cima location.
+In the vineyards’ interior and periphery are old paths that connected this zone to São Roque do Pico village and to Prainha de Cima place.
 There are also small stone buildings with wine presses and “descansadouros” (a structure where the grape-harvesters could place the baskets filled with grapes that they carried on their head, enabling them to rest, and replace the baskets onto their head afterwards, without any help), which are evidence of the local wine production.